Col-E/LL-Java-Zip/README.md

 > This is a zip format reader for seekable files, **that tolerates leading and trailing garbage**,
 > and **tolerates having had internal offsets adjusted for leading garbage** _(as with Info-Zip's zip -A)_.

+But that's not all it does.
+That's just what that one comment says.
+Some other fun quirks of the JVM zip parser:

+- The central directory names are authoritative.
+Names defined by the local file headers are ignored.
+- The file data of local file headers is not size bound by the compressed size field.
+Instead, it includes any data until the next PK header.